We are a family run flower farm specializing in growing unique, uncommon and heirloom flowers

 Our garden overflowed that first season, and I shared the bounty with family, friends, and new neighbors.
 Soon, word got out about our abundant plot, and people I didn’t yet know began asking if they could order our flowers.
 I had never intended to sell flowers, but I loved gifting them and sharing their beauty.
 When I delivered my first paid order—a simple jar of sweet peas—I nervously thrust the bouquet into the customer’s hands as soon as she opened her door.
 For a moment, time slowed as she buried her nose in the blooms.
 Tears filled her eyes, and she said that the fragrance transported her back in time to happy childhood summers in her grandmother’s garden.
 Seeing how a small bouquet of flowers had the power to stir such emotion, and connect two perfect strangers in a matter of seconds, was a turning point for me.
 I knew then and there that I had found my calling, and wanted to devote my life to making people’s lives more beautiful with flowers.

 The following year I replaced all of our vegetables with flowers, and the year after that I dug up the orchard to add even more blooms, later building greenhouses to further expand our growing possibilities.
 Eventually, with only the help of my husband and kids, the humble garden I planted for our family grew into a bustling two-acre farm and design studio that supplied hundreds of thousands of flowers to markets, CSAs, and events.
+We later expanded into hosting 3-day on-farm workshops focused on seasonal flower production and natural floral design.

 And for those who aren’t growing their own flowers, we’ve also developed a worldwide network of growers, Floret’s Farmer-Florist Collective, through which you can access locally grown blooms, wherever you live.